-As health information systems advance, perhaps the administrative data at the heart of this measure could migrate from billing and management systems to the EHR.
+As health information systems advance, perhaps the administrative data at the heart of this measure could migrate from billing and management systems to electronic health records (EHRs).
 We are not yet there.

 11.B.
 Health IT Testing

 Has the measure been tested as part of an electronic health record (EHR) or other health IT system?